 All information submitted to or developed by the university related to the diagnosis, documentation, or accommodation of a disability is considered confidential and will not become part of any other student record at William & Mary.
 Staff of the Dean of Students Office and the ADA/Rehabilitation Act Coordinator have access to all disability records and may arrange access for other authorized university officials in the event of an emergency or other unusual necessity.
 Disability information may be released in confidence to faculty members or other members of the community who have an educational need to know.
 The Compliance & Equity Office may collect accommodation data for reporting purposes as well as quality control.

 All documents supporting a disability on file in the Student Accessibility Services Office will be retained and destroyed in accordance with Virginia law.VII.
 Appealing Accommodation Determinations

 Students may petition for a review of Student Accessibility Services’ determinations under the university’s ADA/Rehabilitation Act Grievance Procedure.
-Under that procedure, students are encouraged to discuss their concern first with the Director, then to request an informal review by the Dean of Students.
+Under that procedure, students are first encouraged to discuss their concern with the Director.
+The next step in the process is an informal review by the Dean of Students.